apptentive/apptentive-android/docs/IntegrationAndTesting.md

 ### Keep Up To Date

-We strive to fix bugs and add new features as quickly as possible. **Please watch our Github repo so stay up to date.**
+We strive to fix bugs and add new features as quickly as possible. **Please watch our Github repo to stay up to date.**

 # Setting up the Project